mbjenson/boom/benches/README.md

 #### filtering benchmark

-`cargo bench filter_benchmark -- <filter_id> <num_iterations>`
+`cargo bench filter_benchmark -- <num_iterations> <filter_id>`\
+*if one or both of the arguments are not supplied the benchmark will run 20 iterations on a default filter*

  - **Example**:\
-The following command runs the filter_benchmark bench with 2 and 200 passed as command line arguments.
-In this case, the 2 refers to the id of the filter in mongodb that will be used in the benchmark and 200 is the number of times the filter will run on the alerts.\
-`cargo bench filter_benchmark -- 2 200`
+Run filter benchmark on 200 iterations of candids with filter_id of 2 `cargo bench filter_benchmark -- 200 2`